 Are you a Refugee?

 Muslims enter the country as refugees, immigrants, or for education, business or tourism.
-Refugees & immigrants, historically, add considerably to the economic welfare of our country.
+Refugees & immigrants, historically, add considerably to the economic welfare of our nation.
 Not only do this asylum seeker population NOT generate terrorist incidents, but they do create economic wealth in Australia (and not by taking jobs so much as creating them).
 The example of Karen refugees making $40m worth of contributions to the economy in Nhill, Victoria, is a classic case.
 Spending 1.2 Billion a year to keep them in detention, when they could be boosting our economy by millions is wasteful.
 So, if it is not refugees that are a threat, then what of the alternative group that fly in on a plane every year?
 Which industry in Australia are we prepared to damage to allay our fears?

 Of the 7.78 Million visitors to Australia, for reasons of holidays, business, employment or education; many originate from Muslim countries.

 In 2015, visitors from Malaysia (with a 61% Muslim population) generated $1.1 billion in total expenditure.
-Indonesia (with a 87% Muslim population) generated $0.6 billion and the Middle East (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates with a combined 82% Muslim population), about $1 billion.
+Indonesia (with an 87% Muslim population) generated $0.6 billion and the Middle East (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates with a combined 82% Muslim population), about $1 billion.
 1

 International students contribute $19.7 Billion to the Australian economy and while Islamic students tend to concentrate their numbers at the Universities of Melbourne, Griffith and the Western Sydney, preventing Muslims from participating in Australian education would have a significant economic impact.
 If – like the Australian population – Muslims represent less than 2% of university students, then we might be discussing a $400M hit to our economy.